Guillemdb/FractalAI/README.md

 [Fractal AI](https://docs.google.com/document/d/13SFT9m0ERaDY1flVybG16oWWZS41p7oPBi3904jNBQM/edit?usp=sharing)
-is a theoretical framework for general artificial intelligence.
+is a theory for general artificial intelligence.
 It allows to derive new mathematical tools that constitute the foundations for a new kind of stochastic calculus, by modelling information using cellular automaton-like structures instead of smooth functions.

-In this repository we are presenting a new Agent, derived from the first principles of the theory, which is capable of solving Atari games several orders of magnitude more efficiently than other similar techniques, like Monte Carlo Tree Search.
+In this repository we are presenting a new Agent, derived from the first principles of the theory, which is capable of solving Atari games several orders of magnitude more efficiently than other similar techniques, like Monte Carlo Tree Search **[[1](#bibliography)]**.

-The code provided shows how it is now possible to beat some of the current state of the art benchmarks on Atari games, using less than 1000 samples to calculate each one of the actions.
+The code provided shows how it is now possible to beat some of the current state of the art benchmarks on Atari games, using less than 1000 samples to calculate each one of the actions when MCTS uses 3 Million samples.
 Among other things, Fractal AI makes it possible to generate a huge database of top performing examples with very little amount of computation required, transforming Reinforcement Learning into a supervised problem.